emigrate new

 The new command is used to create a new migration file in the given directory.

-The migration file can be based on a template, generated by a generator plugin, or just be an empty file.
+The migration file can be based on a template file, a template plugin, or just be an empty file.

 Usage